-If annexation hadn’t happened and this did pass, it would likely slow down flood mitigation significantly.
+If annexation hadn’t happened — or is reversed via referendum — and this did pass, it would likely slow down flood mitigation significantly.
 The city would still have to negotiate an agreement with CU for annexation (and flood mitigation) to occur, using these new terms.

 The university has already rejected some of these terms; for example, officials have repeatedly said CU can not provide a detailed site plan until after the next Campus Master Plan is complete — several years from now.

 — Shay Castle, @shayshinecastle